OpenEvalProject/evals/manuscripts/elife-72923/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/72923/elife-72923-fig6-v1.jpg)

-**Figure 6.:** Nippostrongylus brasiliensis infection depends on IL-4 or IL-13.C57BL/6 or of Il4 mice were infected with -/-Il13-/-N. brasiliensis or not as indicated and immunized s.c. with H1/CAF01 5 days later.
+**Figure 6.:** C57BL/6 or of Il4-/-Il13-/- mice were infected with N. brasiliensis or not as indicated and immunized s.c. with H1/CAF01 5 days later.
 On day 7 after immunization, mice were sacrificed and splenocytes were re-stimulated with H1 or anti-CD3 for 96 hr.
 Cytokines were measured by ELISA.
 (A) IFNγ, (B) IL-17, (C) IL-10, (D) IL-4.
 Data shown is pooled from four independent experiments (n=15–17 mice per group in total). p<0.05, **p<0.01, ***p<0.001.
-Dashed horizontal lines indicate the limit of detection for each cytokine.Figure 6—source data 1.Figure 6 (cytokine results).
+Dashed horizontal lines indicate the limit of detection for each cytokine.

 ## Discussion